airbadge-dev/airbadge/apps/docs/src/routes/+page.md

 AirBadge is a SaaS module for [Auth.js](https://authjs.dev).
 It's an easy way to integrate [Stripe Subscriptions](https://stripe.com/docs/subscriptions) with [SvelteKit](https://kit.svelte.dev).

 It integrates [Stripe Checkout](https://stripe.com/payments/checkout), [Customer Portal](https://stripe.com/docs/customer-management) and [Stripe Webhooks](https://stripe.com/docs/webhooks) for you.
-This means you can launch a SaaS **without** writing any authentication and payment code.
+This means you can launch a SaaS **without** writing any authentication or payment code.

 ## Links